WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-03/console-methods/index.md

 Each of these sections covers a handful of methods geared towards the overarching goal.
 These sections also include tons of general debugging tips and tricks which you do not want to miss out on.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: UUoZ_U2_4tA`

 ## Basic Logging Methods